python-can-define-radio/python-course/resources/disable-middle-click-how-to.md

    ```
    NOTE: In the previous commands, be sure to have no spacing in: fileContents=

-2. Set the file mode for that file to exectuable:
+2. Run this command, which sets the file mode for that file to exectuable:

    `chmod +x disable_middle_click.sh`